pygame/pygame/doc/capi/base.rst

   if the object is a sequence type, the first two items are used.
 This returns 1 on success and 0 on failure.

-  This will not check the arguments for being *NULL*.

 .. cfunction:: int SizeFromObject (PyObject *obj, pgint32 *x, pgint32 *y)

   Tries to get two pgint32 values from the passed object.
 If the object is a :ctype:`PyRect` or :ctype:`PyFRect`, the width and height values are taken, if the object is a sequence type, the first two items are used.
 This returns 1 on success and 0 on failure.

-  This will not check the arguments for being *NULL*.

 .. cfunction:: int FPointFromObject (PyObject *obj, double *x, double *y)